Skip to content

 Territory

 Some contracts cover specific geographic territories.
-An agency might represent you in the US but not internationally, or only in a specific city.
-Understand the scope of the agreement.
+An agency might represent you in the US but not internationally.
+Understand the full scope of the agreement.

 Usage Rights

-This is increasingly important in the digital age.
-Understand how your images and content can be used, for how long, and in what contexts.
-Usage rights should be clearly defined in every booking contract.
+And when you understand usage rights from day one, you will protect your image and your income for years.
+Usage rights determine how your images and content can be used, for how long, and in what contexts.
+This should be clearly defined in every booking contract.

 The Digital Modeling Revolution